CNS-OIST/MultiCompMesher/README.md

 The command to generate the mesh is
 ```
-# assume still in MultiCompMesher/build
+# assumed still in MultiCompMesher/build

 ./MultiCompMesher ../example/boundaries.txt ../example/components.txt ../example/output --fc-size 0.01 --fc-distance 0.001 --cc-size 0.05 --odt --lloyd --perturb --exude
 ```
 The mesh is written to [output.mesh](example/output.mesh), then visualized in Gmsh.
-Note that each component are labelled and colored individually.
-To use the mesh in [STEPS](http://steps.sourceforge.net), the user need to export it to the Abaqus inp format or the Gmsh 2.0 ASCii format in Gmsh.
+Note that each component is labeled and colored individually.
+To use the mesh in [STEPS](http://steps.sourceforge.net), the user needs to export it to the Abaqus inp format or the Gmsh 2.0 ASCii format in Gmsh.
 ![Mesh visualization in Gmsh](example/mesh_view.png)

-Using [these sizing settings](example/sizefields.txt), we can decrease the global resolution but increase the resolution of the ER membrane, as well as the PSD region component, resulting a gemoetry-adapted mesh.
+Using [these sizing settings](example/sizefields.txt), we can decrease the global resolution but increase the resolution of the ER membrane, as well as the PSD region component, resulting in a geometry-adapted mesh.
 ```
 ./MultiCompMesher ../example/boundaries.txt ../example/components.txt ../example/sizing-output --fc-size 0.1 --fc-distance 0.01 --cc-size 0.1 --odt --lloyd --perturb --exude --size-field-file ../example/sizefields.txt
 ```